pyControl/docs/docs/user-guide/hardware.md

 ## Inputs and outputs

 These classes control the behaviour of a single pin on the micropython.
-See also the micropython [pyb](https://docs.micropython.org/en/latest/pyboard/library/pyb.html) module.

 ---